Pharmacy Technician Application Process

 - Upon completion of the certificate plan, graduates earn two advanced pharmacy specialty certificates and are eligible to take the national Pharmacy Technician Certification Exam, which is a prerequisite for becoming a Registered Pharmacy Technician with the Texas State Board of Pharmacy.
 The certificate plan encompasses the first two semesters of the Pharmacy Technician AAS degree plan.

 - The Pharmacy Technician AAS degree program is a five-semester degree that combines classroom and laboratory instruction with clinical experiences in local pharmacies.
 The AAS degree plan builds upon the foundation laid during the certificate program.
-Upon completion of the AAS degree program, students earn three advanced pharmacy specialty certificates.
+Upon completion of the AAS degree program, students earn five advanced pharmacy specialty certificates.

 - Complete the immunization requirements and document immunizations on the required immunization form.